Pravisht Mishra: Career

 Mishra started his career as Inspector Khare's son in 2011 film Shabri.
 In 2013, he made his television debut with a minor role of Teenage Devadatta in Zee TV's show Buddha.
 In 2014, he appeared as Rajkumar Uttara in the mythological series Mahabharat.
 He then appeared in other mythological shows like Siya Ke Ram where he portrayed as young Bharatha and in Suryaputra Karn as young Yudhishthir.

 In 2018, Mishra acted as the parallel lead Sahil Saglecha in the television show Mangalam Dangalam.
 From 2019 to 2020, he played the role of Dr. Pulkit Rastogi in the serial Kahaan Hum Kahaan Tum.
 Mishra made a breakthrough in his career by portraying the lead role of Aniruddh Roy Choudhary in Barrister Babu opposite Aurra Bhatnagar Badoni and Anchal Sahu.
 From 2022 to 2023, he was seen playing the lead role of Yuvan Singh Rathore in the show Banni Chow Home Delivery opposite Ulka Gupta.
 From 2023 to 2024, he was seen playing the lead role of Arjun Bajwa in the show Yeh Hai Chahatein opposite Shagun Sharma.
+Since June 2026, he is playing the lead role of Krishna Bacchan in the show Bareilly Ke Bacchan.